Wondering what to do during a long layover in Fiji? You’re not alone! My flight from the US to New Zealand included a 17-hour layover in Nadi, Fiji.

 What I Did With the Rest of My Day

 Would you believe that I did all of this before I had lunch?
 I landed in Fiji at about 5 am and breezed through customs and immigration in less than an hour.
 Then I changed, stored my luggage, and had a coffee and breakfast before booking the tour at about 8 am.

-After the tour of Nadi, I still had another 8 hours before I needed to check-in for my onward flight.
-Thankfully, Great Sights Fiji told me about a nearby facility that had plenty of things to do to fill the time.
+After the tour of Nadi, I still had another 8 hours before I needed to check in for my onward flight.
+Thankfully, Great Sights Fiji told me about a nearby facility with plenty of things to do to fill the time.
 They even offered to drop me off there after my Discover Nadi tour.

 Relax at the Essence of Fiji Rejuvenation Center During a Layover in Fiji